SHughes96/Calibration-Database/README.md

 Welcome to the WEAVE calibration database repository!
 This contains the scripts I built to process, ingest, and recall entries from the WEAVE fibre positioner log files to improve its ability to accurately place optical fibres.

-The processing of the logfiles in process_logfile.py is a prototype which is still undergoing development and was made to quickly grab the required information.
+The processing of the logfiles in process_logfile.py is a prototype with many exception cases as the instrument is still undergoing development.
+This script was made to quickly grab the required information and has not been optimised.
 It is currently being reformatted to use machine code directly due to the complexity of the logfiles, with additional information being tracked from the instrument over time, resulting in changes to the logfile structure.

 ## Overview